The Escape: Chapter Seven: The Moment

 “Once we’re safe, we’ll read it together.”

 She paused.
 Of course that would make her uncomfortable.
-In New Covenant, men and women had different Bible versions, and reading the other version was a crime against gender law.
+In New Covenant, men and women had different Bible versions, and reading the other version was a crime.
 Even as we planned to leave forever, we had not ventured to read each other’s version.

 “Okay,” she said as she continued.
 “How long to the border?”